 This course is the second in a four-part sequence that covers the application of advanced skills and situations in a pre-hospital setting.
-HL147 students will continue to develop the fundamentals of advanced skills and situations.
-All advanced skills, in addition to the foundational skills, are introduced to develop students' full paramedic skills.
-Students will apply knowledge acquired in Pharmacology II, Cardiology II, and Advanced Emergency Care II in a practical setting through skill demonstration, competency exams, and practical simulations in near real-world environments while maintaining the safety of the learner.
-Prerequisites: HL130, HL134, HL140, and HL146.
+In HL147, students will learn the fundamentals of advanced skills and situations.
+HL146 will review all Emergency Medical Technician-Basic skills to ensure that everyone is at the same starting point.
+Knowledge acquired in Pharmacology I, Cardiology I, and Advanced Emergency Care I will be applied in a practical setting through skills demonstration, competency exams, and practical simulations in near real-world environments while maintaining the safety of the learner.
+Prerequisites (must be completed with a B- or better): HL130, HL134, HL140, and HL146.
 Co-requisites: HL131, HL135, HL141, and HL150.